aencheng/ReactNativeClone/README.md

-Selfie App
+Airbnb Clone

 Description of the project ...

-- The Project is a selfie application that uses camera x library to take photos and firebase for user auth and storage.
-We use glide to display the images.
+- The Project is a Airbnb Clone in react Native.

 ## Functionality